Rob Bisel

 Rob Bisel is an American music producer, engineer, mixer and songwriter.
 A four-time Grammy award winner, he has worked with artists including SZA, Doja Cat, Kendrick Lamar, Travis Scott, Harry Styles, Don Toliver and Jennie Kim.

 Early life and education

-Bisel was raised in Moraga, California.
+Bisel was raised in Moraga, California and graduated from Campolindo High School the same year as actress Erika Henningsen and musical artist Sven Gamsky (Still Woozy).
 Although he sang in the school choir and played bass, he was mainly interested in music production.
 He began recording friends in his bedroom when he was 14, and at 17 got an internship at Studio 880 in Oakland.

 Bisel studied music at the University of Michigan.
 During the summers, he interned for Mark Needham, an engineer and mixer who had worked with artists including Fleetwood Mac and The Killers.
 Bisel learned from watching Needham mix and later cited him as an influence.

 Career

 Rick Rubin, Shangri-La, Kendrick Lamar, Doja Cat, Grammys

 Following his college graduation Bisel moved to LA, where he met Dana Nielsen, an engineer who worked frequently with Rick Rubin at Rubin's Shangri-La studio.
 He was hired as a runner at the studio in 2014, and later worked with Rubin as an assistant engineer and engineer.
 Bisel said that Rubin inspired him, "fueling his hunger to dive deeper into production."

 In addition to Rubin, at Shangri-La Bisel engineered for artists and producers including Mark Ronson, Travis Scott, and Harry Styles.
 He also served as an engineer on Kendrick Lamar's Mr. Morale & The Big Steppers during the six-month period that Lamar recorded at Shangri-La.
 In 2022, he worked with Lamar once again, earning a Record of the Year Grammy nomination for "The Heart Part 5" and an Album of the Year nomination for Mr. Morale & the Big Steppers.
 Bisel was nominated for Grammy awards in the same two categories for engineering Doja Cat's album Planet Her and the single "Kiss Me More" the previous year.